 Control totals used in the benchmarking process were required to have the same definition and coverage of the target population as PIAAC (noninstitutionalized adults who are between age 16 and 65, including citizens and noncitizens).
 If not, the counts from the external sources needed to be adjusted to make these comparable to the survey estimates.
 All variables selected for benchmarking must have reliable control totals available.
 The quality of data from external sources must have exceeded the quality of data from PIAAC (e.g., the standard errors, or more generally, the mean square error of the external estimates needed to be smaller than those of the nonbenchmarked estimates from the survey).
-Table 15-4 presents the control total variables used in calibration for each country, including its source and exclusions from the target population.
+Tables 15.4a and 15.4b present the control total variables used in calibration for each country, including its source and exclusions from the target population.

-Table 15-3: Weighting variables, by country
+Table 15.3a: Weighting variables, by country - Round 1